 Marguerite (Maggie) Ellen Ardito, Co-Founder, President and Director

-After a long career with high-tech companies such as Harris and Computer Sciences, and owning a government contracting company, she is now enjoying an active semi-retirement.
+After a long career with high-tech companies such as Harris and Computer Sciences, and owning a government contracting company that specialized in data and knowledge management, she is now enjoying an active semi-retirement.
 In 2004, after 35 years as a software and systems engineer that included 3 year tours in Munich and Seoul, she founded a company specializing in enterprise information architecture and semantic technologies, providing consulting services to help national intelligence agencies make better use of their information.
 Since retiring, she and her husband Jim have focused on cycle touring, and trail exploration and advocacy.
-They have explored many of the destination trails in Europe and North America studying various approaches to bike-friendliness.
+They have explored many of the destination trails in Europe and North America, studying various approaches to bike-friendliness.
+(The photo was taken on the "Blue Danube while cycling from the source to Austria).
 Maggie hails from Missoula, MT, holds degrees in math and computer science from the University of Denver, with graduate studies at Purdue and Rutgers, and lives in Deland, FL.

 Herbert Lewis Hiller, JD, Co-Founder, Past President and Advisory Board Member